(c) 2024 PillSync.com

 8.5 Geriatric Use

-There were 200 patients aged 65 years and older in the clinical trial for erosive esophagitis and relief of heartburn [see Clinical Studies (14.1)].
-Of the total number of vonoprazan-treated patients there were 93 (18%) patients aged 65 years of age and older and 10 (2%) patients aged 75 years of age and older.
+There were 200 patients aged 65 years and older in the clinical trial for healing and maintenance of healed erosive esophagitis [see Clinical Studies (14.1)].
+Of the total number of vonoprazan-treated patients, there were 93 (18%) patients aged 65 years of age and older and 10 (2%) patients aged 75 years of age and older.

 No overall differences in safety or effectiveness were observed between these patients and younger adult patients, and other reported clinical experience has not identified differences in responses between the geriatric and younger adult patients, but greater sensitivity of some older individuals cannot be ruled out.